Material Selection for Hot Runner Nozzles and Manifolds in Automotive Applications

 Use thermal breaks and insulation where needed: Combine conductive tips with insulated nozzle bodies to control heat flow and prevent unwanted thermal gradients.

-Specify the right controller pairing: Accurate temperature control mitigates thermal degradation.
-TOPOWER HY20 touch screen and TP01 modular controllers offer multi-zone precision and data logging — essential when running PPA or high glass compounds.
+Spec the right controller pairing: Accurate temperature control mitigates thermal degradation.
+TOPOWER HY20 touchscreen and TP01 modular controllers offer multi-zone precision and data logging — essential when running PPA or high glass compounds.
 Use multi-zone control to tune manifold and nozzle zones independently for best results.

 Plan for abrasive resins: For glass-filled automotive compounds, specify hardened or carbide gate seats and consider staggered maintenance intervals.